 Using a cryptocurrency exchange and broker is the best way to buy crypto.
 Cryptocurrency exchanges match buyers with sellers, while crypto brokers fulfill the other side of all trades.
 However, many platforms now combine elements of both.
 The best platforms are always designed to help new investors navigate the cryptocurrency space.
 Top crypto platforms should also support a range of cryptocurrencies, a range of fiat currencies, and a range of payment methods.

 For beginners starting out in the cryptocurrency industry, Bitcoin would likely be the best cryptocurrency to invest in.
 It was the first cryptocurrency to be created and has stood the test of time for over a decade.
 Bitcoin can also be traded for several other cryptocurrencies if an investor wishes to change a portfolio in the future.
-Even if the first purchase is to understand the basics and become comfortable with procedures, Bitcoin is a good place to start.

 After a crypto exchange or broker account has been established and verified, buying cryptocurrency can often be completed instantly.
 Many service providers offer instant buy options, however, it is worth bearing in mind that instant buy methods like credit cards usually come with a slightly higher fee.
 Bank transfers are usually the most economic type of payment method but transferring fiat funds to a crypto platform can take anywhere between 1 to 5 business days.

 We hope this guide gives you useful insight into the process of buying cryptocurrency.
 As with all investments, it is important to consider both the pros and cons and determine your reasons for wanting to get involved with the industry.
 Once those conditions have been satisfied, make sure that you select a cryptocurrency platform that is suitable for your needs.
-Read reviews, understand what security procedures are implemented, and make sure cryptocurrencies of interest are supported.